ljbw-online/ljbwCsharpSockets/README.md

-# ljbw_csharp_sockets
+# ljbwCsharpSockets

-A simple socket client and server in C# to use as a reference.
+A quick reference for how to set up sockets in C#.